icedragon668/Restart/README.md

 <!-- Relative Paths 18th 9 2019
     added some notes for CSS swithching that I want to get back to -->

+Just now thought about adding a universal reset.css to this project While having one per project makes sense elsewhere, here I only need the one